 It is important for the grantee to maintain complete files and record keeping of the work they are performing and the units being rehabilitated.
 A Rehabilitation Program File Checklist (Attachment 10-30) should be in the front of each project file.
-In addition to the items listed in the rehabilitation program checklist, general files including the following
+In addition to the items listed in the rehabilitation program should addition to the items listed in the rehabilitation program checklist, general files including the following should also be set up and maintained:

-Sample Rehabilitation Program File
+Attachment 10-30: Sample Rehabilitation Program File Checklist

-Checklist

 - ✓ Local rehabilitation policies and procedures;

-- Documentation of marketing and outreach efforts;
+- ✓ Documentation of marketing and outreach efforts;

 - ✓ Pending applications;

 - ✓ Disqualified applicants; and

-- ✓ Evidence of contractor participation.
+- Evidence of contractor participation.